Pat-Lafon/Cobb_Artifact/README.md

 ### RQ2/3

-The data for Figure 11, Figure 12, and Figure 13 is produced by running:
+The data for Figure 11, Figure 12, and Figure 13 is produced by running.
+This will take a few minutes(or longer if running inside of docker), note that for unique_list or a few others it looks like it gets stuck, just be patient:
 ```sh
 cd Cobb_PBT
 QCHECK_MSG_INTERVAL=2000.0 && dune exec Cobb_PBT -- eval2